0xT0xic/0xt0xic.github.io/_posts/2025-04-14-HackTheBox-Hospital.md

 }
 </script>

-Once inside, we grab the root.txt file from the desktop.
-Hospital has been hacked.
-Game over.
+After logging in as Administrator we can read the root flag and have achied full ownership of the machine.